 - C-section delivery is the preferred method if you and your baby are in danger of severe bleeding.

-- If your pregnancy is less than 36 weeks and bleeding is not that severe, you will be admitted to the hospital for observation.
-If your pregnancy is more than 36 weeks then the doctor will monitor the baby’s lungs to check if they are mature.
-If they are mature then you may go in for C-section.
+- If your pregnancy is less than 36 weeks and the bleeding is not that severe, you will be admitted to the hospital for observation.
+If your pregnancy is more than 36 weeks, then the doctor will monitor the baby’s lungs to check if they are mature.
+If they are mature, then you may go in for a C-section.